X-rays Emission: a novel tool to detect Extensive Air Showers: Introduction

 \section{Introduction}

 The detection of cosmic rays (CR) above \qty{1}{PeV} energies is of chief importance in the efforts to resolve some of the largest long-standing questions in Astroparticle physics~\cite{aloisio_multiple_messengers}.
-These include~\cite{snowmass_he_and_uhe_neutrinos,acceleration_and_propagation_of_uhecrs,snowmass_companion_uhecr,cr_selected_topics} elucidating the mechanisms behind the most energetic astrophysical phenomena, identifying the sources and acceleration processes of CR, characterizing the transition from galactic to extragalactic origins, and exploring potential secondary emissions produced by Dark Matter decay \cite{Guepin:2021ljb,Aloisio:2025nts,Aloisio:2007bh}.
+Some of these questions include: elucidating the mechanisms behind the most energetic astrophysical phenomena, identifying the sources and acceleration processes of CR, and characterizing the transition from galactic to extragalactic origins~\cite{snowmass_he_and_uhe_neutrinos,acceleration_and_propagation_of_uhecrs,snowmass_companion_uhecr,cr_selected_topics}, as well as exploring potential secondary emissions produced by Dark Matter decay~\cite{Guepin:2021ljb,Aloisio:2025nts,Aloisio:2007bh}.

 Above $\sim \qty{1}{PeV}$, CR detection relies exclusively on ground-based indirect techniques that reconstruct primary CR properties (energy, mass and arrival direction) from the Extensive Air Showers (EAS) they induce in the Earth's atmosphere.
 Some operating on-ground observatories employ arrays of surface detectors (SDs) such as scintillation counters or water/ice Cherenkov tanks for the direct detection of the secondary particles that reach the ground, as in the case of IceTop~\cite{icetop_all_particle} and GRAPES~\cite{grapes_all_particle}.
-Other experiments, utilize UV telescopes to detect the in-air emission of (primarily) Cherenkov light from the shower secondaries, as in the case of TALE~\cite{tale_all_particle}.
+Other experiments utilize UV telescopes to detect the in-air emission of (primarily) Cherenkov light from the shower secondaries, as in the case of TALE~\cite{tale_all_particle}.
 Experiments using hybrid detection techniques, such as LHAASO~\cite{lhaaso_all_particle}, combine both approaches to better reconstruct the primary CR properties.
 At energies larger than $\sim \qty{100}{PeV}$, EAS detection is also possible through their fluorescence emission in the atmosphere \cite{aloisio_multiple_messengers}.
 Auger~\cite{auger_all_particle, auger_highlights} and TA~\cite{ta_all_particle}, the two largest observatories dedicated to Ultra High Energy Cosmic Rays (UHECR) with energies larger than $\sim$\qty{100}{PeV}, in fact, employ the detection of EAS's fluorescence emission alongside on-ground particles detection.